keenethics/test-react-tree-view/README.md

 - Docker >= v18
 - npm >= 5.6.0
 - yarn > 1.7
-- OS: Latest versions of Max OSX or Linux
+- OS: Latest versions of Mac OSX or Linux

 ## Installation
 > ### Install all required modules
 > ```
 > $ npm install
-> ```
-or
-> ```
-> yarn
 > ```
 > ### Install and start the mongodb database (docker container)
 > ```
 > $ npm run start:db
 > ```
 > If the installation fails, please add the .env.remote file to the root of the project to connect to the remote database

 ## Run
 Please follow the below steps in a sequential order: